 Telnet operates over the IP transport protocol.
 In this environment, your management station and any network device you want to manage over the network must have a valid IP address.
 Valid IP addresses consist of four numbers, 0 to 255, separated by periods.
 Each address consists of a network portion and host portion.
-For example, the IP address assigned to this switch, 10.1.0.1, with subnet mask 255.255.255.0, consists of a network portion (10.1.0) and a host portion (1).
+For example, the IP address assigned to this switch, 10.1.0.1, consists of a network portion (10.1.0) and a host portion (1).